Used in the Production of Tiles, Ceramic Bricks and Pavers

 Advantages and Features

-Manganese is a naturally occurring mine resource that can be additionally processed into Ferro-Manganese alloy which can either be further refined or used in its originally occurring mined state.
+Manganese dioxide is a naturally occurring mined resource that can be processed into a ferro-manganese alloy which can either be further refined or used in its originally occurring mined state.
 MnO2 is used for several purposes and in several industries including oil, glass, health and animal feed industry.
 Similarly, it is popularly used in the production of bricks, ceramic, tiles and pavers – here; powdered pigments are used to make blue, black, grey and often brown coloured clay products.

 Classification and Description

-Represented by the chemical formula MnO2, Manganese dioxide is an inorganic compound.
-Usually appearing brown or blackish, it is a solid mineral that exists naturally as an ore of Manganese in the form of ‘pyrolusite’ – which is represented by the chemical formula MnO, MnO2 and Mn3O4.
+Represented by the chemical formula MnO2, manganese dioxide is an inorganic compound.
+Usually appearing brown or blackish, it is a solid mineral that exists naturally as an ore of Manganese in the form of ‘pyrolusite’ is an ore which bears multiple oxides of manganese with the chemical formulae MnO, MnO2 and Mn3O4.

-When used as a pigment in the production of bricks, it also exists as the synthetic compound of hausmannite, MnO (manganosite) and also Mn2O3 (manganese trioxide).
-MnO2 bricks and Mn3O4 bricks are produced in large volumes globally for its use as a brown clay pigment
+When used as a pigment in the production of bricks, it also exists as the synthetic compound of hausmannite, MnO (manganosite) and Mn2O3 (manganese trioxide).
+MnO2 and Mn3O4 bricks are produced in large volumes globally via the use of the manganese as a brown clay pigment

-Derived from the refining of ferromanganese, Mn3O4 is usually mined and exists naturally as umbers or braunite in several applications including the production of dense and strong brown bricks owing to the addition of a brown clay pigment.
-Likewise, it can also be employed in the production of dark brown bricks with a combination of clay, which is unstable when fired at extremely high temperatures and requires a stronger variant of manganese to produce a darker shade of brown.
+Derived from the refining of ferromanganese, Mn3O4 is also mined and exists naturally as umbers or braunite and is used in several applications including the production of dense and strong brown bricks, owing to the addition of a brown clay pigment.
+Likewise, it can also be employed in the production of dark brown bricks with a combination of clay.
+Clay can be unstable when fired at extremely high temperatures and in some instances requires a stronger variant of manganese to produce a darker shade of brown - or even black.

 Manganese dioxides and oxide powder are also used in the production of dark shades of red fired clay and in the production of dark brown facing bricks, ceramic bricks, pavers and roof tiles.